Ralphbaer/hash/README.md

 make image           # Builds the container image make container      # Start the service on port 3000

-make run           # Start service on port 3000 too (no docker usage[fast-way])
+make discount-image  # Builds the container image make discount-container # Start the discount service on port 50051 make run           # Start service on port 3000 too (no docker usage[fast-way])
 ```